Companion Care Improves Mood and Reduces Loneliness for Seniors

 Comfort Keepers provides the individualized and compassionate care that all seniors deserve.
 Find out what options are available by calling us at 610-678-8000 or filling out our Contact Us form.
 We will be happy to answer any questions.
 We also provide free in-home consultations to determine how we can best care for your loved one.

-Comfort Keepers of West Lawn & Reading, PA proudly provides expert services to seniors in communities
+Comfort Keepers proudly provides in home care services to seniors in communities throughout Berks County, Pennsylvania: